dev-ace/build/README.md

 ## DESCRIPTION:

 Front-end User Interface is written in Python/Bottle.
-Backend is a programatically driven configuration management function written in Python via the Ansbile API that executes chosen Ansible plays on a user specified server.
-Ansible plays are executed asynchronously via rabbitmq/celery worker, and a mysql database with "In Progress" and "Complete" tasks with a status of either "Sucessful" or "Failed" is maintained.
+Backend is a programatically driven agentless orchestration function written in Python that leverages the Ansbile API library and executes the chosen Ansible plays on a user specified server.
+Ansible plays are executed asynchronously via rabbitmq/celery worker, and a mysql database of "In Progress" and "Complete" tasks with a status of either "Sucessful" or "Failed" is maintained.
 User can query this database of task conditions via a status page.

 ## REQUIREMENTS: